streamr-dev/monoplasma/README.md

 **Whoa, you just sprayed tokens to 100,000 addresses as Alice with a few clicks, and withdrew some of them from the side channel to your on-chain wallet as Bob!**

+**What's that "steal all tokens" button?**
+That's the main threat scenario in a Monoplasma implementation: operator going rogue and trying to allocate all tokens in the contract to itself.
+You can try what happens; in this case, the operator should get away with stealing all tokens.
+Not good.
+That's why there are validators: if even one validator is live and watching, they'll get a chance to withdraw tokens before the operator does, and the operator's plot will fail.

+To demonstrate this, restart the whole thing.
+If you're using Ganache, you'll need to change the network in Metamask to something else (like Mainnet) and back to your localhost.
+Metamask doesn't like the chain being swapped away from under its feet.

+This time, before the stealing attempt, start a validator, let it sync, then try the stealing routine again.
+This time the operator is able to commit the corrupt block, but since the validator reacts in time, the withdraw transaction will fail.

 ## Troubleshooting

 - If you stop the operator and your `ganache` was running implicitly within it, you can restart from scratch by doing a `npm run build && node start_operator.js`.